alexxi0213/xmapper/README.md

 # xmapper

 ## Motivation:
-If you need to convert massive number of XML files from one format to another format like below:
+If you need to convert massive number of XML files from one format to another format like below example:

-### from:
+### From:
 ```xml
 <?xml version='1.0' encoding='UTF-8'?>
 <listing>